Share this post

 - Measure out the amount of wax you will need by filling your candle container as high as you would like it, and then repeating the process.
 The wax will halve in volume when melted, so you will need enough wax flakes to fill your container twice.

 - Place a pan of simmering water over the stove.
-Pour your soy wax into a glass bowl, and then place it in the pan.
+Pour your soy wax into a heat proof glass bowl, and then place it over the pan.
 Let the wax melt before removing it from the stove.

 - Set aside the wax to cool for a minute or so, but ensure that in this time it remains in a liquid state.